John McWhorter: Austronesian languages

 The Austronesian family of languages makes abundant use of prefixes and suffixes (which form new words by adding extensions either before or after root-words, such as [per-]form or child[-hood]), but the languages from the center of Flores Island, which belong to that family, are curiously devoid of prefixes or suffixes and are not tonal either (tones may make up for the loss or absence of affixes): Kéo, Lio, Ngadha, Rongga, Ende.
 McWhorter extends to those the hypothesis of language simplification by acquisition during adulthood.
 He links this with Homo floresiensis, the most recent individuals known dated from 12,000 years ago.
 Austronesians came to Flores from Taiwan in the west only a few thousand years ago.
 Current legends exist that tell of "little people" or ebo gogo who lived among the ancestors of present Floresians, until as late as the 1500s, and possibly only 200 years ago, when the "little people" were exterminated "because they kept stealing".
 These legends are most vivid in the middle of Flores island, their vividness decreasing as the distance from the center increases towards the west and they are entirely absent in the east.

 The Language Hoax

 McWhorter is a vocal critic of the Sapir–Whorf hypothesis.
-In his 2014 book The Language Hoax, he argues that, although language influences thought in an "infinitesimal way" and culture is expressed through language, he believes that language itself does not create different ways of thinking or determine world views.
+In his 2014 book The Language Hoax, he argues that, although language influences thought in an "infinitesimal way" and culture is expressed through language, he believes that language itself does not create different ways of thinking or determine worldviews.

-Language proficiency

-McWhorter is proficient in English, French and Spanish, and has some competence in Russian and several other languages.